MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-AntiPhishPolicy.md

 ### -EnableMailboxIntelligenceProtection
 This setting is part of impersonation protection and is only available in Advanced Threat Protection.

-The EnableMailboxIntelligenceProtection specifies whether to enable or disable intelligence based impersonation protection.
+The EnableMailboxIntelligenceProtection specifies whether to enable or disable enhanced impersonation results based on each user's individual sender map.
+This intelligence allows Microsoft 365 to customize user impersonation detection and better handle false positives.
 Valid values are:

 - $true: Enable intelligence based impersonation protection.
 - $false: Don't enable intelligence based impersonation protection.
 This is the default value.